GloriousEggroll/AVMATRIX-VC12-4K-CAPTURE/README.md

 Preface:

+I am in no way affiliated with AVMATRIX.

 I bought this card on Amazon for around $250 because it has the same capabilities as the Magewell Pro Capture HDMI 4k LT, and I wanted to see if it held up in comparison.
 The Magewell card is a $900 card, as opposed to this one.

 Once I got the card, I found the standard ./install -did not work- on Fedora, and the code was slightly outdated for kernel 6.1.
 On top of that the drivers were being hosted on OneDrive.. which is sketchy.